 - EndNote and Zotero are available on all computers in the in the Library and computer labs on campus.

 - These tools manage, store, import and organise your references.
 They can import references to a WORD document and automatically create in-text citations and a list of references.

 - EndNote and Zotero tutorials are offered by the Library.

 - EndNote can be loaned overnight from the Service Desks of the Central Library, for downloading to your personal computer.

-Your Subject Librarian will help you identify relevant sources, indexes and abstracts, databases and citation indexes to find material on your specific topic.
+Your Academic Liaison Librarian will help you identify relevant sources, indexes and abstracts, databases and citation indexes to find material on your specific topic.